cook-jeremy/StarRatingAPI/README.md

     public let count: Int
 }
 ```
 To define a custom rating style, create a type which conforms to `RatingStyle` by implementing the `makeBody(configuration:index:)` method.
 This method is responsible for drawing the symbol at index `index` in the `Rating` view.
 For example, a `Rating` with a `count` of 5 will call the `makeBody` method 5 times with indices 0, 1, 2, 3, and 4.
-Utilize the `configuration` parameter—a `RatingStyleConfiguration` instance—to access the rating's current value and count.
+Use the `configuration` parameter—a `RatingStyleConfiguration` instance—to access the rating's current value and count.
 The implementation should return a view which has the appearance and behavior of the symbol at index `index` in the rating with value `configuration.value`.

 For example, here's a rating style that draws circle symbols instead of star symbols:
 ```swift